joopppj/simplegram/README.md

 ## Getting Started

-download code button(green one) -> open with Xcode
+download simplegram.zip (ignore other files under this repo) -> open it -> open simplegram.xcodeproj with Xcode

 ## Compatibility